 No one likes the word tarnish.
 But silver and tarnish can go hand in hand if silver is not cared for properly.
 Tarnish is a natural occurrence.
 Over time it can affect all items of silver, including jewellery.

 Tarnish is corrosion.
 As silver gets exposed to air, a chemical reaction can occur if the air contains sulphur or hydrogen sulphur.
 For this reason, advice is that you keep silver jewellery in an airtight container.
-But jewellery is designed to be worn, not sit in airtight containers.
+But jewellery is designed to be worn, not to sit in airtight containers.
 And everyday jewellery like engagement and wedding rings will probably never see the inside of an airtight container.

 Is it possible to prevent tarnish on silver?

 In short, no, unless you are willing to lock your jewellery away forever.
 However, there are lots of things you can do to slow down the process.

 Storing silver jewellery

 If possible, use an airtight container when you are not going to be wearing the jewellery.
 If there is no airtight container available, then store each piece of jewellery separately in a soft bag.
 Keeping jewellery separate avoids any potential scratches.
 Keep this bag somewhere dry and cool.
 A silica gel bag inside the soft bag will help keep moisture at bay, as would a piece of chalk.
 You could also buy anti-tarnish strips and pop them in the bag too.